chrplr/PCBS/docs/software-installation.rst

       Therefore, make sure to have a decent connection.
    -  Make sure that you have at least 5GB of free space on your hard drive to unpack the various software.
-   -  You will need to have administrator rights to install some of the softwares.
+   - You will need to have administrator rights to install some of the software.
 If you are using a computer from an institution, check with the IT support team.

 .. contents:: :depth: 2